 You probably don't want to take the time and trouble to make a succulent lei, but I just had to show you this one, a memorable gift from the Honolulu Garden Club.

 Guess what?
 String-of-pearls makes a miserable necklace.
-Its little spherical leaves each have a tiny point that’ll irritate your skin.
-After doing this selfie, I was happy to take it off.
+Its little spherical leaves each have a tiny point that'll irritate your skin.
+After taking this selfie, I was happy to take the necklace off.

 So why not use faux succulents instead?

-For this year’s Succulent Celebration, I fashioned succulents out of oven-bake modeling clay and hot-glued them to my visor.
-No moss needed, and they’ll last the life of the hat.
+You can also fashion succulents from oven-bake modeling clay and hot-glue them to a hat or visor.
+No moss needed, and they'll last the life of the hat.
 See the video: DIY Sculpey Succulent: Striped Agave (3:15).

 I glued faux succulent rosettes to a headband and added them to succulent crowns for book-table guests to wear for selfies.
-Below is Hannah Eubanks, Laura E’s daughter.
-Both will be at Succulent Extravaganza 2018, where Laura is presenting.
-(She’s wonderfully knowledgeable and entertaining.
-Watch for an interview in an upcoming newsletter.)
-If you’re a fan, delight Laura by wearing one of her Hot Mess ball caps or visors—with or without succulents attached.
+Below is Hannah Eubanks, Laura Eubank's daughter.

 Related info on this site: